spryker/spryker-docs/docs/scos/user/back-office-user-guides/202200.0/merchandising/discount/creating-vouchers.md

 ![Application type](https://spryker.s3.eu-central-1.amazonaws.com/docs/scos/user/back-office-user-guides/merchandising/discount/creating-vouchers.md/202200.0/application-type.png)

-### Conditions tab
+#### Conditions tab

 This section provides information that you need to know when working with discount conditions on the **Conditions** tab.

-Conditions are also called *decision rules*.
-Vouchers can be linked to one or more conditions.
-Vouchers are only redeemed if all linked conditions are satisfied.

-The conditions are created in the form of a query and may be entered as a plain query or by the Query builder.
+Conditions, also called *decision rules*, are created in the form of a query and may be entered as a plain query or by the Query builder.
+Vouchers can be linked to one or more conditions and can be only redeemed if all linked conditions are satisfied.
 For more details, see the [Discount calculation tab](#discount-calculation-tab) section.

 {% info_block infoBox "Info" %}

-If you do not need to add a condition, you can leave the query builder empty.
+If you do not need to add a condition, leave the query builder empty.

 {% endinfo_block %}

 **Example:**
 <br>Discount is applied if five or more items are in the cart and it is Tuesday or Wednesday.

 ![Discount Condition](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/Back+Office+User+Guides/Discount/Discount+Conditions:+Reference+Information/discount-condition.png)

 The minimum order amount value specifies the threshold which should be reached for the products in a cart with a certain attribute to be discounted.
 When added to cart, products with the attribute specified by a query are measured against the threshold.
-By default, the minimum order amount value is 1.
-It means that any discount is applied if the number of items (that meet the rules) inside the cart is superior or equal to 1.
+By default, the minimum order amount value is `1`.
+It means that any discount is applied if the number of items (that meet the rules) inside the cart is superior or equal to `1`.

 **Example**:
 <br>Discount is applied if 4 or more items with the Intel Core processor are in the cart.

 ![Threshold](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/Back+Office+User+Guides/Discount/Discount+Conditions:+Reference+Information/threshold.png)

-**More Advanced Example**
+**More advanced example**:

-To create a discount that will have an extensive number of conditions, you use the condition **groups**.
+<br>To create a discount that has an extensive number of conditions, use the condition **groups**.
 Meaning you collect different rules under different groups and split them into separate chunks.
 Let's say you have received a task to create a discount with the following conditions:

-**B2B Scenario**
+**B2B scenario**:

-The discount is going to be applied if one of the following is fulfilled:
+<br>The discount is going to be applied if one of the following is fulfilled:
-* The price mode is **Gross**, and the subtotal amount is greater or equal: 100 € (Euro) **OR** 115 CHF (Swiss Franc)
+* The `price-mode` is `Gross mode`, and the subtotal amount is greater or equal to `€100` (Euro) `OR` `115` CHF (Swiss Franc).

-**OR**

-* The price mode is **Net**, and the subtotal amount is greater or equal: 80 € (Euro) **OR** 95 CHF (Swiss Franc)
+* The price mode is `Net Mode`, and the subtotal amount is greater or equal: `€80` (Euro) `OR` `95` CHF (Swiss Franc).

-The setup will look like the following:
+The setup looks like the following:
 ![B2B scenario](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/Back+Office+User+Guides/Discount/Discount+Conditions:+Reference+Information/b2b-scenario.png)

 **B2C scenario**
 <br>The discount is going to be applied if one of the following is fulfilled:
-* On Tuesday, and the item `color` is `red`, this item does not have the label `NEW`, and the customer adds at least two items (or more) to a cart.
+* On **Tuesday**, and the item `color` is `red`, this item does not have the label `NEW`, and the customer adds at least two items (or more) to a cart.
-* On Thursday, and the item `color` is `white`, this item does not have the label `NEW`, and the customer adds at least two items (or more) to a cart.
+* On **Thursday**, and the item `color` is `white`, this item does not have the label `NEW`, and the customer adds at least two items (or more) to a cart.

 The setup should look like as follows:
 ![B2C scenario](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/Back+Office+User+Guides/Discount/Discount+Conditions:+Reference+Information/b2c-scenario.png)

-### Voucher code tab
+#### Voucher code tab

 This section describes the information that you need to know when working with voucher codes on the **Voucher code** tab.

-You enter and select the following attributes in **Edit Discount&nbsp;> Voucher code**:
+You enter and select the following attributes on the **Voucher code** tab:

 | ATTRIBUTE | DESCRIPTION |
 | --- | --- |